gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

                 …
             }
-            // Defaults for all shared library binaries for this library binaries.all(type: SharedLibraryBinary) {
+            // Defaults for all shared library binaries for this library binaries.withType(type: SharedLibraryBinary) {
                 …
             }
             // Note: These will not work as expected binaries.each { … }
+            binaries.find { … }
             binaries.size()
         }
     }

+    binaries.all {
+        …
+    }

+    binaries.withType(NativeBinary) {
+        …
+    }

+    // Note: this will not work as previously.
+It will fail because the binary does not exist yet binaries {
+        mainSharedLibrary { … }
+    }

+    //Note: this will not work as previously.
+It will fail because the task does not exist yet compileMainSharedLibrary { … }

+### Open issues

+- Introduce a `DomainObjectCollection` that uses delayed configuration of its elements.
+- Introduce a `NamedDomainObjectCollection` that uses delayed configuration of its elements.

+## Story: Simplify configuration of a binary based on its properties

+- Add a `DomainObjectCollection` sub-interface with method `all(map, action)`.
+This method is equivalent to calling `matching(predicate, action)`, where `predicate` is a spec that selects all objects whose property values equal those specified in the map.
+This method can be used to do delayed configuration of the elements of the collection.
+- Change `NativeComponent.binaries` and `BinariesContainer` to provide implementations of this interface.

+### User visible changes

+    apply plugin: 'cpp-lib'

+    libraries {
+        main {
+            // Defaults for all binaries for this library binaries.all {
+                …
+            }
+            // Defaults for all shared library binaries for this library binaries.all(type: SharedLibraryBinary) {
+                …
+            }
+            // Defaults for all binaries built by Visual C++ binaries.all(toolchain: toolchains.visualCpp) {
+                …
+            }
+            // Defaults for all shared library binaries built by Visual C++ binaries.all(toolchain: toolchains.visualCpp, type: SharedLibraryBinary) {
+                …
+            }
+        }
+    }

     binaries.all(name: 'mainSharedLibrary') {
         …
     }

     binaries.all(type: NativeBinary) {
         …
     }

-    // Note: this will not work as expected binaries { mainSharedLibrary { … } }

 ### Open issues

-- Need a `NamedDomainObjectCollection` that uses delayed configuration of its elements.
 - Roll out the predicate methods to other containers.

-## Story: Defer configuration of native components

-TBD
+- Need to deal with things like 'all versions of visual C++', 'all toolchains except visual C++', 'visual C++ 9 and later', 'gcc 3' etc.
+- Need to deal with things like 'all unix environments', 'all windows environments', etc.

-## Story: Defer creation of tasks for binaries
+## Story: Convenient configuration of tasks for binaries and components

-This story defers creation of the tasks for a binary until after the binary has been fully configured.
+This story defers creation of the tasks for a binary or component until after the object has been fully configured.

-- Change the C++ plugin to use the configuration callback to create the tasks for each native binary.
+- Change the C++ plugin to create the tasks for each native binary after the binary has been configured.
-- Change the publication plugins to use the configuration callback to create tasks for each publication.
+- Change the C++ plugin to create the tasks for each component after the tasks for the binary have been configured.
 - Remove the convention mappings from the C++ plugin.

 ### Open issues